 Growing these Anthuriums will make a lovely addition to your garden and certainly add a more tropical vibe!

-History of Anthurium Flowers
+History of the Anthurium Plant

-These plants belong to the genus Anthurium of the Araceae or Arum family.
+These heart shaped blooms belong to the genus Anthurium (one of the largest genus) of the Araceae family or Arum family.
 It is an herbaceous perennial flowering plant with 825 other species!
-Native to the tropics of America, most of these Anthurium species are well-loved as indoor purifying plants.
+And these flowers can re bloom every 3 months!

 Anthurium Symbolism